-The fishermen of Noveleta and Rosario mostly fish either near the coast or out in the open waters.
+The fishermen of Noveleta mostly fish either near the coast or out in the open waters.
 The project area is not used as areas for significant or commercial fishing, source of commercial/economic supply of fish and other marine species.

 In the absence of significant benthic habitats, pelagic fish species are the principal target of fishing boats in the Rosario-Noveleta area.
-A total of only 8 actual fishing encounters (AFE) from Cavite City to Rosario were observed and documented during the marine survey in February 2019.
-Two of these were within proposed Island D. One AFE was along the coast fronting the island.
-Moreover, there are no lift nets nor mussel farms in the area.
+A total of only 8 actual fishing encounters (AFE) from Cavite City to Roasrio were observed and documented during the marine survey in February 2019.
+None of these were within proposed Island C. Moreover, there are no lift nets nor mussel farms in the area.

-A Letter of No Objection (LONO) was already secured from the DA-Bureau of Fisheries (See Annex 2.1-A).
+A Letter of No Objection (LONO) was already secured from the DA-Bureau of Fisheries (See Annex ES-D).
 Moreover, the proponent will conduct FGDs with fishermen and other stakeholders in both the Manila Bay side and Bacoor Bay side.